An Artist’s War

 Have you collected all 30?

 Available from Wine Chambers Front Street Tynemouth and Walton Avenue North Shields, Cherry Wines, Trevor Terrace, North Shields, Oddfellows Arms, North Shields, Low Lights Tavern, Fish Quay, North Shields also from Glug...
 Grainger Market Newcastle and Coppers, Gosforth, Arch Sixteen Café, Gateshead, Rehills Off License, Osborne Ave, Jesmond, Boda Home, Whitley Bay, The Discount Centre, Whitley Bay, Cullercoats Crescent Club, Cullercoats.

-In association with the Dominion Geordies in WW1 project - A special edition of 9 North East men who served with the Dominion Forces will be available for a limited period.
+In association with the Dominion Geordies in WW1 project - A special edition of 9 North East men who served with the Dominion Forces was available for a limited period.

 Far from Home